hubiquitus-old/hubiquitus/docs/DataStructure.md

 ## hMessage
 * Messages form the relevant piece of information into a conversation.
-* Messages cannot be modified after having been published, except to specify the ID of the conversation (convid) for a conversation started from an already published message.
+* Messages cannot be modified once published.

 ### Expected attributes of a hMessage :